 Is there a difference between Dry vs. Dehydrated Skin?

-dry skin means that your skin isn’t producing enough oil, or sebum, to stay moisturized.
-But, dehydrated skin means your skin is lacking water and is temporary (as long as you get yourself rehydrated).
+Dry skin means that your skin isn’t producing enough oil, or sebum, to stay moisturized; dry skin can be your skin type, or caused by your environment.
+On the other hand, dehydrated skin means your skin is lacking water and is typically just a temporary condition.
 Lack of water in your skin is usually caused by environmental factors or lifestyle habits like dry/low humidity weather or diet.

 Do I need to moisturize if I have oily skin?

 Yes!
 All skin types need to moisturize.
-Your skin is overcompensating by producing excess oil.
-Using a moisturizer with oil balancing ingredients like squalane.
+Your skin may be overcompensating by producing excess oil, and it needs help to restore balance.
+Using a moisturizer with oil-balancing ingredients like squalane and jojoba oil.

 Will drinking water help my dry skin?